 The Rome Studies Program is the only foreign studies program among American university architecture schools required for all students.

-Founded by the School's longtime chair, Frank Montana, the Rome Studies Program began in 1969 as a junior-year abroad program.
-Today, junior architecture students spend the entire year in Rome and graduate students spend a semester in Rome.
+Founded by the School's then chair, Frank Montana, the Rome Studies Program began in 1969 as a junior-year abroad program.
+Today, third-year architecture students spend the entire academic year in Rome.
+Graduate students spend a semester.

-With courses ranging from design studios, drawing and watercolor classes to architectural theory and architectural history, the emphasis is on urbanism and the traditional city, classical architecture and the design of contemporary buildings in a classical manner following the precedents of Vitruvius, Palladio, Borromini and Berini.
+With courses ranging from design studios, drawing and watercolor classes to architectural theory and architectural history, the program’s emphasis is on urbanism and the traditional city, classical architecture and the design of contemporary buildings in a classical manner following the precedents of Vitruvius, Palladio, Borromini and Bernini.

-Throughout the year, students travel to various parts of Italy: day trips within Lazio and longer field trips in the Tuscany, Veneto, Campania and Sicily.
+Throughout the year, students travel to various parts of Italy: day trips within Lazio and longer field trips in the Tuscany, Veneto, Campania and Sicily regions.
 These trips include visits to historic sites with presentations by faculty members, time for sketching and free time to explore the cities.

-Italy's rich history provides successful examples of urbanism and architecture that has stood the test of time.
+Italy's rich history provides successful examples of urbanism and architecture that have stood the test of time.
 Its historical models of buildings and cities are a precious resource in creating architecture appropriate for the 21st century.
-Students not only walk away with a deeper knowledge of architecture but valuable life experience.
+Students leave Rome upon completion of the program with a deeper knowledge of architecture and valuable life experience.